n-kostadinov/n-kostadinov.github.io/_posts/2017-04-23-convolutional-neural-network-from-scratch.md

 ```

 ## Preprocess all the data and save it
 Running the code cell below will preprocess all the CIFAR-10 data and save it to file.
 The code below also uses 10% of the training data for validation.
-Remember, we do not want to load all the data in the memory simulanously.
+Remember, we do not want to load all the data in the memory simultaneously.

 ```python